OfficeDev/teams-toolkit/docs/cicd_insider/README.md

 1. Change the build scripts if necessary.
 1. Remove the test scripts if you don't have tests.

 > Note: The provision step is not included in the CD template as it's usually executed only once.
 You can either execute provision Within Teams Toolkit, TeamsFx CLI, or using a seperated workflow.
-Please remember to commit after provisioning (results of provisioning will be deposited inside the `.fx` folder) and save the file content of `.fx/states/{YOUR_ENV_NAME}.userdata` into GitHub [repository secrets](https://docs.github.com/en/actions/reference/encrypted-secrets) with name `USERDATA_CONTENT` for future usage.
+Please remember to commit after provisioning (results of provisioning will be deposited inside the `.fx` folder).

 ### GitHub Secrets
 Steps to create secrets by environment in GitHub: